jzaleta/splatter-paint/README.md

 ## 🍱 About

-[Splatter Paint](https://splatterpaint.vercel.app/) is a simple splatter painting website built with with an HTML canvas and Paper.js which allows to make colorful shapes in the browser:
+[Splatter Paint](https://splatterpaint.vercel.app/) is a simple splatter painting website built with an HTML canvas and Paper.js which allows to make colorful shapes in the browser:

 - Random circles of different colors and size when moving the mouse.
 - Brush strokes of different colors and thickness when dragging it.